Read on to improve your knowledge of nitrogen oxides from diesel emissions and how to deal with them.

 An exhaust gas recirculation (EGR) valve can be fitted to a vehicle.
 It regulates the quantity of (spent) exhaust gases recycled into the intake manifold.

 This method works effectively because the recycled exhaust gases are inert and essentially “dilutes” the fresh mixture charge.

 The result is the overall peak combustion temperature is reduced.

 The EGR system is operated during conditions where there is a surplus of free oxygen such as part load and cruising conditions.

-The current Snap-on diagnostic software upgrade allows you to boost your knowledge of NOx matters with on-screen guidance and technology classes.
+The latest Snap-on diagnostic software upgrade allows you to boost your knowledge of NOx matters with on-screen guidance and technology classes.
+These include:

 - NOx Accumulator

 - Fuel Additive Versus Urea Solution